What to Do (& Not Do) When Your Car Overheats

 Take care of your car, and it’ll take care of you.
 The best way to prevent an overheating car engine is to have regular inspections and coolant exchanges performed on your car and stay up-to-date with radiator maintenance as recommended by your vehicle manufacturer.
 Routine inspections can also help you fix any potential radiator or engine issues before they worsen.

 This summer, feel the heat at the beach, not on the road.
-Keep your cool and head to your nearest Firestone Complete Auto Care for the nationally-trusted auto repair advice and service you need.
+Keep your cool and head to your nearest Firestone Complete Auto Care for the nationally trusted auto repair advice and service you need.

 Up Next